-Memorial Hermann Southeast Hospital is bringing advanced surgical capabilities to the Bay Area of Houston with the addition of a new da Vinci® Si™ Surgical System for robotic-assisted minimally invasive surgery and a 14,500 square-foot expansion to its perioperative unit, opening in January.
+Memorial Hermann Southeast Hospital is bringing advanced surgical capabilities to Houston's bay area with the addition of a new da Vinci® Si™ Surgical System for robotic-assisted minimally invasive surgery and a 14,500 square-foot expansion to its perioperative unit, opening in January.
 With the build out, the unit will now include a state-of-the-art hybrid operating-endovascular suite, three additional operating rooms, 25 new pre-operative rooms, and an upgraded family and patient waiting area.

 "We're proud to bring these advanced capabilities to the region," explained Asprec.
 "We recognize that people want to receive high-quality, comprehensive patient care, close to home, and this expansion is part of our efforts to make that possible.
 Investments like this in our services today will only help ensure a healthier tomorrow for our community."